-Pricing has a massive impact on your ability to appeal to your target customer and make more sales each cycle.
-That’s why finding a successful pricing strategy is so important for the survival of your business.
-Below, you’ll find eight foolproof tactics to get you started in your price-defining journey.
+Pricing has a massive impact on your appeal to your target customer and your ability to make more sales each cycle.
+That’s why choosing successful pricing methods is so important for the survival of your business.
+Below, you’ll find eight foolproof tactics to get you started in your pricing journey.

 Pricing products or services can be challenging, especially if it’s your first time deciding how much you should charge for what you do.
 Your initial instinct could be simply trusting your gut without putting much thought into it.

-Luckily, finding a competitive pricing strategy will help you take the guesswork out of the equation and gain more confidence to set the right prices to thrive in an increasingly competitive market.
+Luckily, finding a competitive pricing strategy will help you take the guesswork out of the equation and gain confidence to set the right prices and thrive in an increasingly competitive market.

 - What is a pricing strategy?

 - What to consider when pricing your services